Battery Studios: Zomba Group era (1980–2001)

 In 2001, Zomba Group announced withdrawal from the recording business in the U.K., citing the growth of project studios and decreased demand from record labels for commercial studio services.

 Assault & Battery (2005–2020)

 In 2005, Flood and Alan Moulder purchased the former Morgan Studio 4, which they re-named Assault & Battery 1, outfitting it with a 72-channel Solid State Logic SL 4000 G+ acquired from Trent Reznor that had previously been in use at his New Orleans recording studio.
 Three years later, they purchased the former Morgan Studio 3, which they re-named Assault & Battery 2.
-This studio was remodeled and outfitted with a 60-channel Neve VR60 mixing console.
+This studio was remodelled and outfitted with a 60-channel Neve VR60 mixing console.

 In 2012, Foals recorded Holy Fire at the studio with Flood, Moulder, and engineer Catherine Marks.

 In 2019, Studio 2 was refurbished and equipped with the Cadac recording console used by Radiohead to record OK Computer.